nicolehillsmall/nicolehillsmall.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: heyyyy!
 ---

-My name is Inigo Montoya.
-I have the following qualities:
+I'm a recent Arizona State University grad (go sun devlis!) looking to change the world one line of code at a time.

-- I rock a great mustache
+- I have a Master's in Program Evaluation & Data Analytics.
-- I'm extremely loyal to my family

-What else do you need?

-### My story

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](https://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+- My dog's name is Peppermint (she's a Mini Schnauzer).
+- I live where the sun is always shining with my sweet husband.

+### Find Me Here

+GitHub: @nicolehillsmall

+LinkedIn: @nicolehillsmall